 Inhaling particles less than 10μm in size can affect your lungs and heart.
 Prolonged exposure to such particulates can be especially worrisome for those who have existing conditions like asthma and COPD.

 The best way to achieve good indoor air quality is by properly maintaining your buildings’ ventilation system – this means no leaks, ensuring that proper filters are installed and checking frequently that there is adequate airflow.
 In addition, it’s essential that all of your fuel-burning appliances (like gas stoves or oil furnaces) are properly vented to the outdoors.

 Understanding what’s in your air is important when looking to solve your indoor air quality issues.
 Have questions?
 Be sure to reach out to us today.
 At Levitt-Safety, we’re able to provide you with all the tools you need (including rentals) to help improve your air quality.

 Looking to learn more?
-Be sure to join in our free webinar on Particle Counting for IAQ on June 12th.
+Be sure to view the recent recording of our Particle Counting for IAQ webinar.